Platinum Jubilee of Elizabeth II: Online significance

 In May 2022, jubilee-themed emojis and stickers were released on social media, including Twitter and Instagram.

 Research into Google Search's trend data found that the UK, US, Canada, and Australia were the global hotspots for the word "Jubilee" from 2 June to 5 June.
 During the jubilee central weekend, Canada saw 227,000 searches for the word jubilee on Google, while over 200,000 were recorded in Australia.
-In the US, a total of 1.9 million searches for the word jubilee was made on Google.
+In the US, a total of 1.9 million searches for the word jubilee were made on Google.

+The British slang abbreviation "Platty Joobs", coined by comedian Kiell Smith-Bynoe, also became a trend online for the Platinum Jubilee.

 Death of the Queen

-On 8 September 2022, the Queen died at Balmoral Castle in Scotland, aged 96.
+On 8 September 2022, a few months after celebrating her Platinum Jubilee in the summer, the Queen died at Balmoral Castle in Scotland, aged 96.
 At the time of her death, the Queen had reigned for 70 years and 214 days, the longest of any monarch in British history.
-She is the longest reigning female monarch in history and the second-longest reigning monarch in history, behind Louis XIV.
+Her reign is the longest verifiable reign of any female sovereign, and is only second to that of Louis XIV.